tylerbcrawford/llimage/README.md

-# LLiMage 🖼️
+# 🖼️ LLiMage

+Empower your PDF data for LLM processing—securely, locally, and efficiently.

-## Overview 🌟
+## 🌟 Overview

-LLiMage is a local tool for extracting text and analyzing images from PDFs, with advanced capabilities for chart detection and analysis.
-The MVP uses a simple web interface built with Flask and runs entirely on your machine.
+LLiMage transforms your PDFs into richer, more accessible data streams ready for large language models (LLMs)—even those that don't accept images.
+By extracting text and intelligently describing embedded images, LLiMage ensures that no valuable information is lost.
+With a simple web interface and fully local processing, it's designed for both everyday office users and researchers who want to get the most out of their documents, all while respecting privacy and enhancing token efficiency to save on costs.

+## 🎯 Why LLiMage?

+- **For Office Users**: Seamlessly process reports, presentations, and documents with charts and images.
+Convert them into detailed text files that free-tier LLMs can interpret, helping you get the most from your data without breaking the bank.
+- **For Researchers & Professionals**: Streamline complex PDFs and image-heavy sources into a text-only format, offering maximum flexibility to choose any LLM—no image constraints, no vendor lock-ins.
+Gain full control over your data for in-depth analysis and unlock new insights in your workflow.

+## 🔒 Privacy and Security First

+LLiMage runs locally, ensuring your documents never leave your machine.
+No external calls mean your sensitive data stays under your control, reinforcing good security and compliance practices while demonstrating robust cybersecurity principles.

-## Features ✨
+## ✨ Features

-- Drag-and-drop or file upload your PDF
+- **Simple, Intuitive Interface**: Drag-and-drop or browse to select a PDF file.
-- Extracts all text from the PDF
+- **Comprehensive Data Extraction**: Extracts all text from the PDF and uses OCR to identify and interpret embedded images.
-- Identifies images and runs OCR to extract any readable text from them
+- **LLM-Ready Output**: Produces a single .txt file with all textual content and image descriptions, allowing an LLM without image-processing capabilities to understand the full context.
+- **Local-Only Processing**: No external data sharing by default.
+Your data never leaves your machine.
-- Advanced chart detection and analysis:
+- **Advanced Chart Detection and Analysis**:
   - Detects and classifies different chart types (bar, line, pie)
   - Analyzes structural relationships between shapes
   - Extracts data points and relationships from charts
   - Supports radial arrangements and grid patterns
-- Provides detailed descriptions for images and charts
-- Outputs in multiple formats (text, JSON)
-- Fully local: no external data sharing unless you choose to add it later
+- **Multiple Output Formats**: Text and JSON outputs available
+- **Visual Debugging Tools**: Debug output showing detected shapes and patterns

-## Requirements 🛠️
+## 🛠️ Requirements
 - Python 3.x
 - Tesseract OCR installed locally (e.g., `brew install tesseract` on macOS)
 - OpenCV for image processing and chart detection

-## Installation 📦
+## 📦 Installation
 1. Clone this repository
 2. Create and activate virtual environment:
    ```bash